Technical Committee (TC) Process (29 September 2011)

 (c) Submitting the proposed corrections for a 15-day public review, and completing that review, pursuant to Section 3.2.

 (d) After the public review, confirming the proposed corrections as Approved Errata by a Full Majority Vote.

-Once approved, the Approved Errata shall be with the specification it corrects, in any publication of that specification.
-Disposition of Approved Errata must be identified in the subsequent Public Review Draft of the corrected specification.
+Once approved, the Approved Errata shall be made available with the OASIS Standard it corrects, in any publication of that OASIS Standard.
+Disposition of Approved Errata must be identified in the subsequent Committee Specification Public Review Draft of the corrected OASIS Standard.